hawkv6/generic-processor/docs/processors/telemetry-to-arango.md

 - **Lower Fence**: Calculated as `Q1 - 1.5 * IQR`, but adjusted to be no less than the minimum value in the data set.
 - **Upper Fence**: Calculated as `Q3 + 1.5 * IQR`, but adjusted to be no greater than the maximum value in the data set.

-This adjustment ensures that the fences are within the actual data range, preventing extreme values from unduly influencing the normalization process.
+This adjustment ensures that the fences are within the actual data range, preventing extreme values from influencing the normalization process.

 ### Normalization to [0, 1] Interval
 - **Value Mapping**: Each data point is mapped to a value between 0 and 1 based on its position relative to the lower and upper fences.